ParaCoToUl/noarr-pipelines/docs/scheduler.md

 Similarly, the pipeline termination will be automatically detected and performed after the last step, that detects the stopping condition.
 Calling `update_next_node` after that will cause an error.

-You can use this feature to run the pipeline to a point, where a certain global variable changes to a required value:
+We can use this feature to run the pipeline to a point, where a certain global variable changes to a required value:

 ```cpp
 bool my_flag = false; // some global variable